-It’s your biggest question as an agency owner: how can we make more money without compromising our quality — or working every waking hour?!
-Boosting profitability can be tricky for a marketing agency as it’s not as easy to cut corners.
-Ultimately, there’s still a lot of work to be done, and hiring cheap designers or writers is rarely the solution.
+Your biggest question as an agency owner should be: how can we make more money without compromising our quality — or working every waking hour?
+Boosting profitability can be tricky for a marketing agency as it’s not easy to cut corners.
+Ultimately, there’s still much work to be done, and hiring cheap designers or writers is rarely the solution.
 A sustainable, streamlined approach will go much farther!

 1. Marketing Automation

 The more tasks you can take off your employees’ plates, the more time they’ll have to do high-value work.
-Even the processes of checking email and updating CRMs or project management systems eat into their precious time.
+Even the processes of checking emails and updating CRMs or project management systems eat into their precious time.
 Every hour they spend answering lead queries and configuring ads is an hour taken away from clients.

 Automation can be a bit cumbersome and expensive to set up, but once it’s rolling, your team members will have fewer menial tasks filling up their day and more time to work on their core tasks.

-2. Agile workflows
+2. Agile Workflows

 For example, instead of siloing tasks into different departments (copy, design, ads, etc.), some agencies are now building project- or client-centered teams comprising people with complementary skill sets.
 This structure reduces the review time between project phases and helps ensure that client feedback is implemented quickly.